 Professor Jennifer Wishart MA PhD FRSE (MA PhD FRSE)

-I formally retired in 2009 but still advise doctoral students, mentor younger colleagues and continue to research/publish, albeit to a much lesser extent than in the past.
+I formally retired in 2009 but still advise doctoral students, mentor younger colleagues, and research/review/publish, albeit to a much lesser extent than when working.

 Responsibilities & affiliations

 I am presently research advisor to the Scottish & UK Down's Syndrome Associations and to Down Syndrome International.
-I am also a member of the International Research and Advisory Board of the Down Syndrome Research Foundation (Canada) and the Scientific Advisory Panel for the World Congress, International Association for the Scientific Study of Intellectual Disabilities.
+I am also a member of the International Research and Advisory Board of the Down Syndrome Research Foundation (Canada) and a scientific advisor for the World Congresses of the International Association for the Scientific Study of Intellectual Disabilities and Down Syndrome International.

 I serve on the editorial boards of the Journal for Applied Research in Intellectual Disabilities, Developmental Neurorehabilitation (formerly Paediatric Rehabilitation), Journal of Intellectual Disability Research, Down Syndrome Quarterly and Special Educational Needs Abstracts.

-I continue to review for a wide range of journals (mainly in psychology, education and medicine) and to assess grant applications for UK and international research councils, government bodies and charities.
-Between 1979 and 2010, my research was funded mainly by the UK Medical Research Council but was also supported at various times by awards from the ESRC, Down's Syndrome Scotland, the Down's Syndrome Association (UK), the Baily Thomas Charitable Trust and the Chief Scientist Office (Scotland).
-I am currently working as a consultant on a Nuffield project with colleagues at Queen Margaret University.
+I continue to review for a wide range of journals (mainly in psychology, education and medicine) and to assess grant applications for UK and international research councils, for government bodies and for charities.
+Between 1979 and 2010, my research programme was funded mainly by the UK Medical Research Council but has also been supported at various times by awards from the ESRC, Down's Syndrome Scotland, the Down's Syndrome Association (UK), the Baily Thomas Charitable Trust, the Chief Scientist Office (Scotland), the Calvert Trust and the Nuffield Foundation.

 Current PhD students supervised